Frequently Asked Questions

 In a word, NO.

-In addition to requests for private donations to charities, I also receive enquiries from individuals and groups who wish to support a deserving cause by raising funds through the commercial sponsorship of some mountain related challenge or event.
+I receive numerous requests each year from individuals and groups who wish to support a deserving cause by raising funds through the commercial sponsorship of some mountain related challenge or event.
 I admire these people for giving of their time and energy to good causes, but I am fundamentally opposed to any event, however small or well organised, which uses the mountain environment as some kind of resource or objective.
-Furthermore, Mountain Images is only a small operation and does not have the resources to become involved in any chartiable event.

 I regard the mountain environment as one which is under severe threat from a number of directions, and it is my policy - through my images - to encourage people to understand, care for and protect that environment.
 Having lived and worked in the mountains for more than 40 years, I am very aware of the damage that 'sponsored' events can cause to the mountain environment, the risks that they place on the participants and the disruption that they cause to the local population.